 Establishing a strong foundation to crack national level entrance exams is essential.
 For doing the same, a right & worthy study material can work wonders for the students.
 While there are abundant guidebooks and online material available for subjects PCMB, our recommendation to start with is NCERT books.
 They are considered to be the best choice to lay a strong base.
-The concepts and CBSE NCERT solutions tend to prepare you well for the upcoming JEE and NEET exams.
-Experts consider NCERT text-books to be the Bible for NEET and JEE exams.
+The concepts and NCERT Solutions for CBSE Class 9 to 12 tend to prepare you well for the upcoming JEE and NEET exams.
+Experts consider NCERT text books to be the Bible for NEET and JEE exams.

 Koneru Lakshmaiah University Engineering Entrance Examination (KLUEEE) is conducted by Koneru Lakshmaiah University (KL University) to shortlist candidates for various B. Tech and B. Arch programmes offered by the university.
 This university level examination is conducted annually and receives numerous applications.
 Read on to know about the important dates related to KLUEEE 2018, its eligibility criteria as well as about the KL University:

 Koneru Lakshmaiah University Engineering Entrance Examination 2018 Eligibility Criteria